 Rooms: Push – Caribbean Beach Resort’s recently redone rooms are shockingly nice, and are why we dubbed the resort “Poly-lite” in the first place.
 These new rooms no longer feel like budget motel accommodations, and now feature a lot of nice details befitting of a higher caliber resort.
 Thematically, Caribbean Beach Resort has the best rooms of any Moderate.

 Coronado Springs are equally impressive, but for different reasons.
 These are the highest quality rooms of any Moderate, with upgraded bedding, a nicer desk for getting work done, and subtle details that just make it seem nice.
 This is all undoubtedly to make it more appealing to business travelers.
 We’d describe Coronado Springs rooms as tasteful and high quality, but not the paramount of theme.
 These rooms were also recently redone, and the modernization was also nicely done.

 Basically, it comes down to whether theme or quality matters more to you.
 Both do each pretty well, but the scale tips to Caribbean Beach in terms of theme, and to Coronado Springs in terms of quality.

-Pools: Caribbean Beach – On our list of the Top 10 Pools at Walt Disney World, Fuentes del Morro Pool (aka “Pirate Pool) at Disney’s Caribbean Beach Resort ranked #3 and The Lost City of Cibola Pool ranked #9.
-The Pirate Pool scores serious points for its Spanish colonial fortress style, fortresses, cannons, and general pirate appeal.
+Pools: Caribbean Beach – On our list of the Top 10 Pools at Walt Disney World, Fuentes del Morro Pool (aka the “Pirate Fortress Pool”) at Disney’s Caribbean Beach Resort ranked #3 and The Lost City of Cibola Pool ranked #9.
+The Pirate Fortress Pool scores serious points for its Spanish colonial fortress style, fortresses, cannons, and general pirate appeal.
 It’s an awesome place to pretend you’re a pirate, and who among us doesn’t want to do that?!

 Even though these rankings make it seem decisive, the Dig Site pool and recreation area at Coronado Springs has a lot of range that might make it appeal more to you.
 For kids, there’s the 123-foot water slide, Mayan temple ruins, arcade, play area, and 50-foot tall pyramid.
 For adults, there’s the large Siesta’s bar, volleyball court, and largest hot tub at Walt Disney World.
 Dig Site is a very solid, well-rounded pool area.

-In fact, on average, both have among the longest room-door to park-entrance time of any resorts at Walt Disney World (on average).
-Couple that with there being no boat or monorail transportation to any of the parks or Disney Springs means that you either need a rental car or are going to be in for a lot of long bus rides.
+On average, both have among the longest room-door to park-entrance time of any resorts at Walt Disney World.
 As we’ve said before, there’s nothing magical about riding a bus (even one that says “Disney” on the outside), and this can get old over the course of a trip.

 Verdict: Caribbean Beach – We are declaring Caribbean Beach the winner here, but at the same time add the significant caveat that there are a lot of Deluxe-caliber amenities at Coronado Springs superior to Caribbean Beach.
 However, we think that if you have the time at the resort to enjoy all of those amenities, you also have it to explore the resort, which is a more satisfying experience at Caribbean Beach.

-On a personal note, both of us are pretty entrenched in the pro-Caribbean Beach Resort camp on this one.
+On a personal note, we’re entrenched in the Caribbean Beach Resort camp even without the Skyliner.
 Coronado Springs scores some well-earned points, but ultimately, it’s not a resort that we find ourselves eager to revisit.
 In fact, there have been times when Coronado Springs is the only Moderate Resort available with a good discount (once the standard rooms are sold out at Caribbean Beach and we’re left with only Pirate Rooms…), but instead of booking it, we’ll look at rates for Pop Century.

 Our issue with Coronado Springs is probably that it’s just a bit blah.
 So many neutral colors and common design elements just make it not stand out in our memories.
-To be sure, there are splashes of vibrance, an awesome pool area, and we really like Pepper Market, but we’d still choose Caribbean Beach Resort every single time when the two are comparably-priced.
+To be sure, there are splashes of vibrance, an awesome pool area, and we really like Three Bridges Bar & Grill, but we’d still choose Caribbean Beach Resort every single time when the two are comparably-priced.

 That’s just us, though and your mileage may vary.
 When you analyze Coronado Springs ‘checklist style’ it really does have a lot going for it, so maybe we have some misplaced bias against it.
-We’d love to hear your thoughts in the comments, and also this poll:

-We’re guessing a lot of you agree with us, albeit maybe for different reasons.
+However, we’re guessing that a lot of you agree with us, albeit maybe for different reasons.
 Unlike virtually every other resort at Walt Disney World, Coronado Springs doesn’t seem to have a strong and passionate fanbase.

-In fact, aside from the All-Stars, it’s the Walt Disney World resort we hear the absolute least about from Walt Disney World.
-A big part of this is it lacking the distinct character or charm of the other resorts.
-Another part could be simply because the resort targets business travelers, who probably aren’t as like to form attachments to Walt Disney World hotels as us Disney geeks. 😉 In any case, we’d really love to hear your rationale for your pick in the comments.
+In fact, aside from the All-Stars, Coronado Springs is the Walt Disney World resort we hear the absolute least about from Walt Disney World fans.
+We suspect that one part of this is it lacking the distinct character or charm of the other resorts.
+Another part could be simply because the resort targets business travelers, who aren’t as like to form attachments to Walt Disney World hotels as us Disney geeks. 😉 In any case, we’d really love to hear your rationale for your pick in the comments.

 Do you agree or disagree with our verdict in this Caribbean Beach v.
 Coronado Springs head-to-head?
 What about our conclusions in each category?
 Is there something we missed or got wrong?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!